Sustainability at Nadī

 1. Plastic-Free Experiences

 Who knew a trek could be plastic-free?
 We did!
 We use water filters to eliminate bottled water and discourage single-use plastic packaging.
-We even provide snacks without plastic wrappers.
-These are just a few things you will see- but our commitment to reducing plastic from our industry and the environment goes beyond.
+These are just a few things you will see - but our commitment to reducing plastic from our industry and the environment goes beyond.
 Nadī also advocates a lot in the space of environmental protection and conservation.

 2. Sustainable Food Philosophy

-Flying freshly baked croissants to Everest isn't sustainable unlike some companies think it is.
+Flying freshly baked croissants to Everest isn't sustainable like some companies think it is.
 Here at Nadī, we believe in fresh, local cuisine.
 Your food will come from local sources, allowing you to experience authentic flavors and supporting local communities.
-In remote areas where food isn’t produced as much we help our clients pick the menu with the least amount of carbon footprint and which doesn’t result in more waste than required.
+In remote areas where food isn’t produced as much we help our clients pick the menu with the least carbon footprint and lowest waste options.

 3. Reduce, Reuse, Recycle